-A student’s federal financial aid eligibility must be recalculated for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60% of a term.
-Federal financial aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loans and the Success Network.
-Institutional costs include tuition, fees and charges made in the Book Inn using federal financial aid.
+A student’s Federal Financial Aid eligibility must be recalculated for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a term.
+Federal Financial Aid includes the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Loans.
+Institutional costs include tuition, fees, and charges made in the Book Inn in which Federal Financial Aid was used.
 A student enrolled in at least one class during the full term will have the recalculation for all classes based on the date for the full term.

 Phone: (864) 592-4810

 Toll Free: (888) 591-3810

 Mon - Tue | 8:00am - 6:00pmWed - Thu | 8:00am - 5:00pmFriday | 8:00am - 1:30pm